ec-europa/platform-dev/README.md

 ### From the release 2.4.x following configuration variables are available:

-  - The default theme to enable, set to either "ec_resp" (default) or "europa".
+  - The default theme to enable, set to either "ec_resp" (default) or "ec_europa".

 > platform.site.theme_default = ec_resp